saivinay2223/from-bikki/MyDish.md

 ## Favorite Quotes

-> "I have a lot of growing up to do.
-I realized that the other day inside my fort."
+> "In the end, it's not the years in your life that count.
+It's the life in your years."
-*— Zach Galifianakis*
+*— Abraham Lincoln*

 > "I told my wife the truth.
 I told her I was seeing a psychiatrist.
 Then she told me the truth: that she was seeing a psychiatrist, two plumbers, and a bartender."
 *— Rodney Dangerfield*